NISOx-BDI/SC2/README.md

 ## `data` directory

 Mandatory.
-Provide all data needed to produce the outputs of the repository, when possible.
-If original data is impractically large, include derived datasets of manageable size.
+Original source data and preprocessed data.
+Summary data and derived data directly used to produces should `results` directory.

 Organisation.
+Simple projects may not need any subfolders, while large [....]

 It is recommended that neuroimaging data should be represented in BIDS format.
-Consider a "raw" folder that includes unprocessed versions of the folder.
+Consider a "raw" folder that includes unprocessed versions of your data.

 ## `doc` directory

 ## `results` directory

-## `figures` directory
+Mandatory.
+Summary data, derived data, scripts, notebooks, figures and tables.
+The data in this directory is that needed to produce the results reported in paper text, tables and figures; the notebooks or scripts are those used to create said results.

+General functions and scripts used to pre-process and generate derived data should be in the `src` directory.

+Be sure to clearly name tables and figures.
+Please use the following conventions:

+ * `Fig_<num>_<label>.<ext>`
+ * `Tab_<num>_<label>.<ext>`

+For figures the best format is PDF, followed by PNG or TIFF.
+Avoid JPEG at all costs.

+For tables, always provide a CSV or TSV with column headers; if possible use full precision (i.e. avoid saving rounded values that may have been used for typsetting a table for publication).

 ## `src` directory

-The `data` folder can have subfolders for different stages of processing, for example `raw`, `processed`.
+Mandatory.
+Library functions and scripts used to pre-process and generate derived data.
+Scripts that directly generate results (tables or figures) should be in `results`.

 ## Notebooks